 Perhaps some of that media attention in July 2017 was due to Anderson’s own Twitter barrage on July 25th – scroll to the bottom of Twitter’s search results for the first-ever appearance of the hashtag “#UtilitiesKnew”, and it will show 12 tweets from him and 30+ others (oops, oops / oops) the same day using that hashtag.

 A fair question to ask is whether Anderson really is an objective researcher if he feels a need to publicize a report with that much vigor, and whether Anderson can objectively report about the overall energy industry when he previously displayed a clear animosity toward a part of the industry that’s the target of his ‘investigation.’

 But the far bigger question to ask, in light of the amount of media coverage of E&PI’s “Utilities Knew” report within hours of its publication, and all the ties to Kert Davies: is this the sort of thing that nearly $5 million buys?
 Reports containing corruption evidence relying on never-used newspaper ads / never-used leaked memo phrases; immediate access to media outlets who never question anything about these efforts; and failed attempts worthy of six-figure refunds for trying to make the “#UtilitiesKnew” hashtag go viral?

 I make no accusations here, I’m not a reporter, and I have limited investigative resources.
 I just point out what I see, and this collective situation resembles a huge building with smoke billowing from every opening.
 As the old saying goes, where there’s smoke, there’s fire.
 Objective journalists and governmental / legal action investigators could tell us all if what I point out are genuine indicators of huge problems.

 ** This stuff and the incestuous connections absolutely never ends.
-Stay tuned for “When ‘Reporting’ looks more like Propagandizing.”
+See: “When ‘Reporting’ looks more like Propagandizing.”